Peak visitor times on K’Gari

 Dingoes may try and get your bait or your fish.
 Make sure your bait bucket has a lid, or put your fish and bait in your car.

 Please see the photos for what happens when people remain calm.
-These photos were taken on April 2, 2011.
 The next week there were twice as many people on the beach.
 During Easter/Christmas holidays the beach is full of people.
 Imagine how confusing this can be for these pups, who have not seen this many people before.

-POST SCRIPT: THIS DINGO WAS DESTROYED AFTER EASTER…
+POST SCRIPT: THE DINGO IN THE PHOTOS ABOVE WAS DESTROYED AFTER EASTER.